Public transport in Debrecen: Trams and trolleybuses

-Between 1970 and 1984 21 FVV trams entered service.
-The same tram type was used in Budapest, Miskolc and Szeged, trams for the latter two cities were built by DKV.
+Between 1970 and 1984 twenty-one FVV trams entered service.
+The same tram type was used in Budapest, Miskolc and Szeged; the trams for the latter two cities were built by DKV.
 The company still owns eight of them, but they can rarely be seen on the streets.

-The typical blue trams (KCSV-6) of Debrecen were built between 1993-1997.
-There are only 11 of them in the whole world, all of them in Debrecen.
+The typical blue trams (KCSV-6) of Debrecen were built between 1993 and 1997.
+There are only eleven of them in existence, all in Debrecen.

 The company also owns an old nostalgia tram.

-The trolleybuses ZiU-9 were manufactured in the Soviet Union, 26 of them entered service since 1985.
-The four articulated trolleybuses have been in use since 1991.
-New Solaris Trollino buses are being bought since April 2005, in place of the old Soviet buses.
-In October 2011 the Spanish firm CAF will be in charge of supply of 18 32-metre Urbos low-floor trams delivered from 2014, for the second tram line which was opened in late February 2014.
+The ZiU-9 trolleybuses were manufactured in the Soviet Union; twenty-six entered service from 1985 onwards.
+Four articulated trolleybuses have been in use since 1991.
+New Solaris Trollino buses have been purchased since April 2005, in place of old Soviet buses.
+In October 2011 the Spanish firm CAF was contracted to supply eighteen 32 metre Urbos low-floor trams.
+They became operational in 2014, on the second tram line which opened in late February 2014.

 Buses

-Since 2009, bus services have also been operated by DKV (expect the three "CORA" bus lines, which is still operated by Hajdú Volán).
-Currently, there are over 50 routes (only about 30, if routes with A/Y/I/E or 1 signed bus lines are not counted) and 3 bus types:Volvo Alfa Civis 12,18, Mercedes-Benz Conecto G and ITK Reform 500LE (there only 1 from the last type).
+Since 2009, bus services have also been operated by DKV (except the three "CORA" bus lines, which are still operated by Hajdú Volán).
+Currently, there are over fifty routes and three bus types: Volvo Alfa Civis 12,18, Mercedes-Benz Conecto G, and a single ITK Reform 500LE.